learn-co-curriculum/phase-3-sinatra-react-project/README.md

 # Phase 3 Project Guidelines

+## How To Run

+- bundle exec rake server

+Go to port in the console
 ## Learning Goals

 - Build a web basic API with Sinatra and Active Record to support a React